lyndon025/playtested/src/content/article/2023-03-31-brotato-is-now-finally-released-for-mobile-platforms--first-impressions---brotato-premium.md

 ---
-title: "Brotato is now finally released for Mobile platforms | First Impressions - Brotato Premium"
+author: lyndonguitar
+category: Review
-description: "One handed gameplay, increasingly difficult waves of enemies.
+description: One handed gameplay, increasingly difficult waves of enemies.
 Six weapons all at once, all attacking simultaneously.
 That’s the basic gist of Brotato.
-For those familiar with the game Vampire Survivors, Brotato is essentially a welcome clone."
+For those familiar with the game Vampire Survivors, Brotato is essentially a welcome clone.
+featured: false
 pubDate: 2023-03-31
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "brotato"]
+tags:
-featured: false
+- taptap
+- brotato
-thumb: "/images/reviews/2023-03-31-brotato-is-now-finally-released-for-mobile-platforms--first-impressions---brotato-premium-0.avif"
+thumb: /images/reviews/2023-03-31-brotato-is-now-finally-released-for-mobile-platforms--first-impressions---brotato-premium-0.avif
+title: Brotato is now finally released for Mobile platforms | First Impressions - Brotato Premium
 ---

 <div class="gallery">